ascsn/pubsly/docs/08-configuration.md

 # 8. Configuration (For Administrators/Developers)

-The Research Collaboration Portal's behavior can be customized through a central configuration file named `config.ts`, located in the root directory of the application source code.
-This file allows administrators or developers to tailor the portal to specific needs without modifying the core application logic.
+Pubsly's behavior can be customized through a central configuration file named `config.ts`, located in the root directory of the application source code.
+This file allows administrators or developers to tailor Pubsly to specific needs without modifying the core application logic.

 ## Overview of `config.ts`